sosy-lab/cpachecker/doc/Benchmark.md

   and you are using a predicate-based analysis, set `cpa.predicate.memoryAllocationsAlwaysSucceed=true`.
-  Note that this assumption is true for all SV-Comp files, thus this option is already set in all `-sv-comp*` configurations.
+  Note that this assumption is true for all SV-Comp files, thus this option is already set in all `-svcomp*` configurations.

 Specifying Resource Limits